jlouis2k4/cs46x-eth-smart-contracts-scaffolding/README.md

 yarn start
 ```

 Visit the app on: `http://localhost:3000`.
-You can interact with your smart contract using the contract components or the basic ui in the frontend.
+You can interact with your smart contract using the contract components or the basic frontend ui.
 You can configure the app config in `packages/nextjs/scaffold.config.ts`.

 Run smart contract test with `yarn hardhat:test`

+-

-- Edit contracts in `packages/hardhat/contracts`
+contracts in `packages/hardhat/contracts`
 - Edit frontend in `packages/nextjs/pages`
 - Edit deployment scripts in `packages/hardhat/deploy`